awesometic/docker-docusaurus/README.md

 ### Keep backing-up your docs

-This is hardly recommended that keeping backing-up your docs, always.
+This is highly recommended that keeping backing-up your docs, always.
 For the several reasons, like, this is currently alpha version, or this Docker image's corruption and/or not matured yet, or physically damage, ...
 You have to back-up your data into your safe place.

 ### Working screenshot